Truth Discovery in Sequence Labels from Crowds: Experiments

 \subsection{Experiments on Synthetic Dataset}

-To conduct more comprehensive experiments, we simulate a dataset using different knowledge bases and machine learning methods for NER task.
+We simulate a dataset using different knowledge bases and machine learning methods for the NER task to conduct more comprehensive experiments.
 We first introduce the simulation strategy to generate the dataset in Section \ref{dataset simulation}; next, we use the simulated dataset to evaluate the effectiveness of the proposed approach in Section \ref{sec:simul}.